Bréguet 393T: Operational history

-The newly constituted Air France operated six 393Ts, plus the sole 392T prototype that it purchased from Breguet to use as a cargo plane.
+During the mid-1930s, the newly constituted flag carrier Air France acquired a total of six 393Ts along with the sole 392T prototype from Breguet.
+The latter was exclusively used as a cargo plane.
 The aircraft were originally deployed on the Toulouse-Casablanca route and later on the Natal-Buenos Aires route.
-Towards the end of their careers, all remaining 393Ts were recalled to Paris and used on short routes between Paris and nearby European destinations.
+Towards the end of their careers, all remaining 393Ts were recalled to Paris and used on various short-haul routes between Paris and nearby European destinations.